-The Alpha Shares (Note 6(c)(vii)) are a financial instrument measured at fair value through profit and loss using Level 1 inputs as Alpha Copper is listed on the CSE market.
-Other than the impact of the change in Alpha's share price, no factors affecting the fair value of the Alpha Shares in the time from the initial recognition to the period end were identified.
-Other than the Alpha Shares, the Company does not have any financial instrument assets or liabilities measured and recognized in the statement of financial position at fair value.
+The Alpha Shares (Note 6(c)(vii)) were a financial instrument measured at fair value through profit and loss using Level 1 inputs as Alpha Copper is listed on the CSE market.
+Other than the impact of the change in Alpha's share price, no factors affecting the fair value of the Alpha Shares in the time from the initial recognition to the date of sale were identified.
+Following the sale of the Alpha Shares during the three month period ended June 30, 2023, the Company does not have any financial instrument assets or liabilities measured and recognized in the statement of financial position at fair value at June 30, 2023.